-Roughly 40% of Swiss electricity generation comes from nuclear power, with the remaining share mostly derived from large hydropower plants.
+Roughly 40% of Swiss electricity generation comes from nuclear power, with the remaining share mostly produced by large hydropower plants (see following section).
 Switzerland's electricity market is highly fragmented.
-The supply of electricity is assured by some 900 companies, including 7 generation and transmission companies and approximately 80 producers.
+The supply of electricity is assured by some 750 companies, including 7 generation and transmission companies and approximately 80 producers.
 Many tasks are undertaken by the communes, which also supply water and gas.
 In some cantons and cities, a single vertically-integrated company is responsible for the entire supply chain, while in other cantons these are provided by a variety of companies.
-The public sector stake in the capital stock of electricity supply companies is currently around 80%, while the remaining 20% is held by private-sector companies (at home and abroad).
+The public sector stake in the capital stock of electricity supply companies is currently around 80%, while the remaining 20% is held by private-sector companies (domestically and abroad).

-Switzerland regulated grid usage in the Electricity Supply Act (StromVG) of 2007.
+Switzerland regulated grid usage through the above-mentioned Electricity Supply Act.
 The Act stipulates that the high-voltage transmission grid should be operated by the national grid company, Swissgrid, which guarantees non-discriminatory access to the grid for all companies.

-The Act also stipulates the unbundling of previously vertically integrated companies.
+The Act also stipulates the unbundling of previously vertically-integrated companies.2 complete value chain (generation, transmission, distribution, selling and trading).